Your trusted partner in cosmetic care abroad

 Breast implant revision in Thailand costs 40–60% less than the same procedure in the US ($8,400–$15,000), Australia (A$7,800–A$13,500), and UK (£6,600–£11,400).
 The price difference reflects lower facility and staffing costs in Thailand, not a difference in surgical capability.
 Our partner hospitals hold JCI accreditation and surgeons carry board certifications equivalent to their international counterparts.

-Types of Breast Implant Revision in Thailand
+Types of Breast Implant Revision

 The type of revision depends on what went wrong and what needs fixing.
 A simple implant swap is a different surgery to a full pocket reconstruction, and your surgeon needs to know the difference before quoting you.